eggheads/eggdrop/doc/sphinx_source/coreDocs/transfer.rst

   set sharefail-unlink 1
     By default, linked bots will unlink when the userfile sharing fails.
-    Set this to 0 to keep the bots linked and retry every minute.
+    Set this to 0 to keep the bots linked and retry every minute (Both bots must be v1.9.0 or higher).

 Copyright (C) 2000 - 2019 Eggheads Development Team